ml4ai/ml4ai.github.io/resources/kraken.md

     HostName kraken.sista.arizona.edu
 ```

-If your username is different from your UA NetID, add a line like the one below above the `HostName kraken.sista.arizona.edu` line:
+If your username on your local computer is different from your UA NetID, add a
+line like the one below above the `HostName kraken.sista.arizona.edu` line:

 ```
     User <username>
 ```

-3. Copy your SSH key to kraken by running the following command:
+- Copy your SSH key to kraken by running the following command:

 ```
 ssh-copy-id kraken